-Hopefully, everybody has been building a CD Step Stool or a Bond Step Stool (not a ladder) in this rising interest rate environment.
+Hopefully, everybody has been building a CD Step Stool or a Bond Step Stool (not a ladder).
 A Step Stool is the smarter approach because the short end of the yield curve has been rising faster than the long end.

 But the market controls longer term lending rates, and the market is currently telling the Fed to bugger off.
 Investors have found comfort in longer term bonds because their risk appetite has diminished.
 They don’t see inflation on the horizon nor do they see rosy good times.